MichaelWhiting/DMAssessments/wb-assess-1/src/wb-assess-1.md

 **_String_**

 ```
-Values that are text, Are inside either "", '', or ``.
+Values that are text.
+Are inside either "", '', or ``.
 ```

 **_Number_**